SolarWinds hackers accessed Microsoft source code, the company says

 “The investigation, which is ongoing, has also found no indications that our systems were used to attack others,” it said.

+Both Tait and Ronen Slavin, Cycode’s chief technology officer, said a key unanswered question was which source code repositories were accessed.
+Microsoft has a huge range of products, from widely used Windows to lesser known software such as social networking app Yammer and the design app Sway.

+Slavin said he was worried by the possibility that the SolarWinds hackers were poring over Microsoft’s source code as prelude to a much more ambitious offensive.

-Reporting by Raphael Satter; Editing by Chris Reese, Diane Craft and Daniel Wallis
+Reporting by Raphael Satter and Joseph Menn; Editing by Chris Reese, Diane Craft and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.